Adefioye/ETL-of-US-Flights-data-using-S3-GlueDataBrew-Glue-Athena-QuickSight/README.md

 ## 4. CONCLUSION

 In sum, further analysis can be performed on a variety of features to probe the data further.
 For example, a particular airline can decide to compare their operations with their competitors by analyzing data on the causes of delay.
-In addition, Network analysis can be performed in order to know the airline that dominates a certain flight route which can help other airlines' competitive strategy.
+In addition, network analysis can be performed in order to know the airline that dominates a certain flight route which can help other airlines' competitive strategy.

 These use cases can be solved by using the data product generated in this project because appropriate information on the origin airport, destination airport, and delay causes were provided.
 The data product can withstand adhoc queries of and help whet the appetite of the exploratory adventure of the data analyst.